Healthy Habits on Tour with Dessa

 I usually pack a tiny cooler with some food.
 The standard fare:

 - Fruit.
 I like grapes but try to bring fruit that can take a beating, like oranges.
 They’re likely to roll around the floor of the van, maybe get stepped on.

 - Farro.
 I make a batch, freeze it, then microwave servings at a gas stations along the way.

 2. What’s the healthiest snack/ meal you’ve created at a gas station?

-Fruit—it’s always a win, but only about 50% of the gas stations carry fresh stuff.
+Fruit — it’s always a win, but only about 50 percent of the gas stations carry fresh stuff.
 Then cashews.
 Maybe a granola bar, but I realize that’s just a candy bar in a party dress.

 My tribe is half and half: some are really interested in healthy living, some less so.
 When I see someone getting the healthy snack on tour it definitely serves as a gentle nudge to follow suit.
 We also prompt each other to do squats.
 When it’s my tour, I can request healthy snacks backstage: fresh fruit, hardboiled eggs, and the like.

 5. Do you eat fast food while you travel?
 If so, how do you make it healthier?
 If not, what do you eat instead?

 Yep.
 Fast food is totally unavoidable on the road.
 My top spots are:

 - Subway: you can get lots of veggies and it’s fairly low calories.